jornada-im/jornada-im.github.io/index.md

 ## Contact

-For questions about collecting, publishing, and accessing Jornada Basin LTER data or metadata please contact the site Information Manager (<datamanager.jrn.lter@gmail.com>).
+For questions about collecting, publishing, and accessing Jornada data or metadata please contact the site Information Manager (<datamanager.jrn.lter@gmail.com>).

-If you are plannning to conduct a new research project at the Jornada Basin LTER, see [the website](https://lter.jornada.nmsu.edu/lter/for_researchers) and contact the Research Site Manager, John Anderson (<janderso@nmsu.edu>).
+If you are plannning to conduct a new research project at the Jornada, see the [JRN website](https://lter.jornada.nmsu.edu/lter/for_researchers) or the [JER website](https://jornada.nmsu.edu/data/documentation) (the process is similar for both) and contact the Research Site Manager, John Anderson (<janderso@nmsu.edu>).